 There’s what in my mayo?

-If you’ve ever put a spoonful of mayo on your sammy (a gluten-free one, of course), and decided to take a look at the ingredients, chances are you were pretty disappointed.
+If you’ve ever put a spoonful of mayo on your sandwich (a gluten-free one, of course), and decided to take a look at the ingredients, chances are you were pretty disappointed.
 Take a look at what’s in this major brand:

 In case you were wondering, those double asterisks stand for “ingredients not found in regular mayonnaise.“ Seriously, it actually says that on the bottle.
 Why in the world would they need to add things that they even admit aren’t necessary?

-Easy, Homemade Mayo
+Easy, Homemade Mayonnaise